r9y9/WORLD.jl/README.md

 - spectral envelope
 - excitation signal (or aperiodicy used in TANDEM-STRAIGHT)

-and re-synthesis a speech signal from these paramters.
+and re-synthesize a speech signal from these paramters.
 See [here](http://ml.cs.yamanashi.ac.jp/world/english/index.html) for the original WORLD.

 ## API